polschkk/bert-authorship-attribution-pr.ai/README.md

 # Authorship Attribution: BERT and ModernBERT feature attribution analysis

-The following project is investigating what textual features drive correct classification by fine-tuned BERT and ModernBERT authorship classifiers, with the goal of informing future obfuscation strategies.
+This project investigates which textual features drive correct classification by fine-tuned BERT and ModernBERT authorship classifiers.
+The goal is to make the classifiers' decisions more interpretable and to identify feature groups that could be targeted in future obfuscation experiments.

 ## Research questions

-1. What token-level features (content words, punctuation, stop words) does the classifier rely on?
+1. What token-level features (content words, punctuation, stop words) does each classifier rely on?
-2. Are LLM-generated texts distinguishable from human-written texts, and what features differentiate them?
+2. Are LLM-generated texts distinguishable from human-written texts at the feature level, and what features differentiate them?
-3. Can a reader identify the author/source class just by reading the text?
+3. Can a reader identify the author or source class just by reading the text?
 4. Which features could be targeted for future obfuscation strategies?
 5. Does ModernBERT rely on different features than BERT, and why?

 ## Datasets

-### PAN25 (LLM Detection)
+### PAN25 (LLM-source attribution)
 - **Task:** 23-class classification (22 LLM sources + human)
 - **Train:** 23,707 examples | **Val:** 3,556 examples
 - **Genres:** fiction, essays, news
 - **BERT balanced accuracy (best seed):** 62.3%
 - **ModernBERT balanced accuracy (best seed):** 80.2%
-- **Location:** `data/pan25/`

 ### AuthorMix (Author Attribution)
 - **Task:** 14-class classification (literary authors, politicians, bloggers, AMT workers)